kiranvbhat/The-Trebled-C/README.md

 # The-Trebled-C
-The Trebled C is a Unity Game built to train a fronto-temporal pathway, associated with pitch encoding and short-term memory.
+The Trebled C is a Unity 2D platformer designed to train a fronto-temporal pathway, associated with pitch encoding and short-term memory.

 ### Demo Video: